Curriculum

 Grade 12

-American Government is an in-depth study of the United States Constitution, it provides historical perspective.
+Not only is this course an in-depth study of the United States Constitution, it also provides historical perspective.
 Students analyze how history profoundly affects contemporary American politics and how we employ our living past to make future policy decisions.
 Included in the curriculum are the guarantees of civil liberty, citizenship, public opinion, political parties, the three branches of government, the federal bureaucracy, comparative economic and political systems, and state and local governments.
 While each student is required to write and defend a research paper on a landmark Supreme Court decision, technology and problem-based assignments also facilitate the development of critical thinking skills.
 This course (or AP US Government & Politics) is a core course required for graduation in the Commonwealth of Virginia.

 AP U.S. Government & Politics